Cost Functions in Economic Complexity: Materials and Methods

 This function has the same form as the cost function used in standard eigenvector-finding algorithms~\cite{watkins1993some}.
 It is also formally related to a classical harmonic potential~\cite{helms2009potential} or spin-system Hamiltonian, where the first term represents a standard quadratic interaction, and the second acts as a regularization.

 We can also express the cost function \Eq{\ref{eq:eci_cost_general}} in terms of the Laplacian matrix $L_{ij} = k_i \delta_{ij} - A_{ij}$ associated with the adjacency matrix $A_{ij}$:

 The minimum of this function occurs when $V_i = V_j$ for all $i$ and $j$, which corresponds to the constant vector.
 This is also the first eigenvector of the Laplacian matrix, representing the solution that the ECI algorithm approaches after many iterations.
+This cost function has a natural physical interpretation: it corresponds to the potential energy of a networked system of one-dimensional springs, where nodes represent masses and edges represent springs connecting them.